 Customizing the Fabasoft Folio Web Client

 To adjust the basic settings (e.g. the language) of the Fabasoft Folio Web Client, proceed as follows:

-Note: The Show Menu Bar option refers to the content area.
+Defines whether the menu bar is shown.
+The option refers to the content area.
 In the property editor, menu bars are always displayed, regardless of the setting.

 If you work with Fabasoft Folio, you will come across the following terms repeatedly.